 Net Worth: Unknown ($300 Million as of 2012)

-- Hailing from Taiwan, his family immigrated to the United States when he was eight years old.
-Steve Chen dropped out of the University of Illinois at Urbana-Champaign in 1999 to join PayPal.
+- Hailing from Taiwan, Steven Chen’s family immigrated to the United States when he was eight.
+He dropped out of the University of Illinois at Urbana-Champaign in 1999 to join PayPal.
 Surprisingly, PayPal became a common platform for the three YouTube co-founders to get to know each other.
 Two of them are Chad Hurley and Jawed Karim.

 - Not many people know that Steve Chen was one of the first 20 employees of Facebook Inc. After a few months, he left the social media company to launch his own business, YouTube.

 - On February 14, 2005, also known as Valentine’s Day, Steve Chen was talking with Chad Hurley about ideas for a new venture.
 After discussing the rough concept of a video hosting service that would accept video uploads, transcode the videos, and make the videos playable in a browser, the discussion moved on to the naming and logo design, which they both completed that night.
 The name YouTube is a mash-up of two words.
 The ‘You’ focuses on the identity of the content creator as well as the characters in the content.
 The term ‘Tube’ refers to a television.

 - The first video on YouTube, “Me at the Zoo,” was uploaded on 23 April 2005 by the co-founder Jawed Karim, shot at San Diego Zoo.
 Soon after a year, the portal had 100 million videos in its archives.